 - Have responsibilities regarding the procurement process (i.e. have the ability to embed environmental considerations into design and through life contract management);

-- Hold relevant environmental information to the project or related systems or platforms (e.g. other Project Teams, Front Line Commands, Defence Infrastructure Organisation);
+- Hold relevant environmental information to the project or related systems or platforms (e.g. other Delivery Teams, Front Line Commands, Defence Infrastructure Organisation);

 - Have environmental concerns regarding the project (e.g. other Government Departments, pressure groups, the general public);